jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-05-31-the-lenova-m93p-is-a-great-small-form-factor-emulation-pc.md

 ### Conclusion

 Given the tiny form factor, the M93p is a really great machine for emulation.
 It looks great under the TV and will handle most consoles up to Dreamcast and Gamecube perfectly.
-It's difficult to find better performance for ~$100 unless you go with a much larger tower PC.
+PlayStation 2 is a touch too much for this little machine, but it's difficult to find better performance for ~$100 unless you go with a much larger tower PC.